 Dylan Matthews of Vox’s Future Perfect sent an email to the Future Perfect list yesterday afternoon with an intro that curated the state of knowledge on which interventions curtail or prevent gun violence — and exemplifies a model of research curation.

 Its 750 words (yes, just 750 words) taught me a lot — specifically, as Matthews puts it, how research shows that “laws not often coded as ‘gun violence’ per se” can provide effective deterrence against gun violence.
 Laws such as (quoting from Thomas here):

 - Summer jobs programs, which cut mortality by 18 to 20 percent among participants by reducing homicides and suicides;

 - Cognitive behavioral therapy programs for young men, which cut violent crime arrests by 45 to 50 percent;

 - Repealing duty to warn laws, which require mental health providers to report violent threats, could reduce teen suicides by 8 percent, and overall homicides by 5 percent;

 - Childhood access to Medicaid reduces suicide later in life by 10 to 15 percent.

-In addition, Thomas notes that “focused deterrence” policing approaches that zero in on those who are at highest risk for committing homicides directly caused a 31 percent drop in homicides in Oakland.
+In addition, Matthews notes that “focused deterrence” policing approaches that zero in on those who are at highest risk for committing homicides directly caused a 31 percent drop in homicides in Oakland.